Joint Expeditionary Force: Formation (2012–2018)

-Activities and development since 2019
+Activities (2019–present)

 In 2019, a series of maritime exercises occurred amongst JEF nations, known as BALTIC PROTECTOR.
-Following a meeting of JEF Defence Ministers in London on April 3rd, the first military phase of BALTIC PROTECTOR took place May 24th to 4 June off Denmark.
+Following a meeting of JEF Defence Ministers in London on April 3, the first military phase of BALTIC PROTECTOR took place from 24 May to 4 June off Denmark.
 They practiced modern maritime warfare, including both land and sea training.

-Danish, Dutch, Norwegian and UK forces worked together to increase interoperability and share tactical knowledge.
-In addition to maritime operations, marines and soldiers from across the exercising nations undertook urban warfare simulations, live firing and parachuting.
+Danish, Dutch, Norwegian and UK forces worked together to share tactical knowledge.
+In addition to maritime operations, marines and soldiers from across the exercising countries undertook urban warfare simulations, live firing and parachuting.
 While JEF is willing and able to act without other nations, they prepare to work alongside NATO, EU, UN and other allies.
 They also joined the US 2nd Fleet on their annual BALTOPS exercise, which formed Phase 2 of BALTIC PROTECTOR.
 From 9 to 23 June, JEF forces were in the seas off Germany and Sweden where they conducted a sea war exercise, including mine countermeasure operations, naval gunfire, beach reconnaissance and close air support.
-On conclusion of the BALTOPS phase, many participating ships sailed to Kiel, Germany, to take part in the Kielerwochen Festival (Kiel Week).
+Upon conclusion of the BALTOPS phase, many participating ships sailed to Kiel, Germany, to take part in the Kielerwochen Festival (Kiel Week).

 In the final phase, between 26 June and 8 July, amphibious exercises were undertaken in the Baltic area.
 To coincide with the final phase, Defence Ministers and Chiefs of Defence met to mark the achievements in the year since JEF was declared operational and set the ambition for the next four years.

 On 20 April 2021, Ben Wallace, the British Secretary of State for Defence, and Sturla Sigurjónsson the Icelandic Ambassador to the United Kingdom signed a note of joining, leading Iceland to become the 10th member of the JEF.

 In February 2022, the foreign ministers of the 10 JEF countries announced military drills (ground, air and navy) in northern Europe.

+In March 2022, Volodymyr Zelensky addressed a meeting of the heads of government of the JEF, and said: "Everything will be directed against Europe if Ukraine does not survive.
+Therefore, I ask you: help yourself by helping us."